Disassembler

 You can also check the assembler documentation here: Assembler

-For the architectures x86/x86-64 and AArch64 we can also iterate over the instruction’s operands:
+For the x86/x86-64 and AArch64 architectures, you can also iterate over an instruction’s operands:

 import lief